Enhanced Sensitivity to Ultralight Bosonic Dark Matter in the Spectra of the Linear Radical SrOH: Abstract

 \section{Abstract}

-Coupling between Standard Model particles and theoretically well-motivated ultralight dark matter (UDM) candidates can lead to time variation of fundamental constants including the proton-to-electron mass ratio $\mu\equiv m_{p}/m_{e}\approx1836$.
+Coupling between Standard Model particles and theoretically well-motivated ultralight dark matter (UDM) candidates can lead to time variation of fundamental constants, including the proton-to-electron mass ratio $\mu\equiv m_{p}/m_{e}\approx1836$.
 The presence of nearly-degenerate vibrational energy levels of different character in polyatomic molecules can result in significantly enhanced relative energy shifts in molecular spectra originating from $\partial_{t}\mu$, relaxing experimental complexity required for high-sensitivity measurements.
 We analyze the amplification of UDM effects in the spectrum of laser-cooled strontium monohydroxide (SrOH).
-SrOH is the first and, so far, the only polyatomic molecule to be directly laser cooled to sub-millikelvin temperatures \cite{kozyryev2017sisyphus}, opening the possibility of long experimental coherence times.
-Because of the high enhancement factors ($\left|Q_{\mu}\right|\approx10^{3}$), measurements of the $\tilde{X}\left(200\right)\leftrightarrow\tilde{X}\left(03^{1}0\right)$ rovibrational transitions of SrOH in the microwave regime can result in $\sim10^{-17}$ fractional uncertainty in $\delta\mu/\mu$ with one day of integration.
-Furthermore, ultracold SrOH provides a promising platform for suppressing systematic errors.
-More complex SrOR radicals with additional vibrational modes arising from larger ligands R could lead to even greater enhancement factors.
+SrOH was the first polyatomic molecule to be directly laser cooled to sub-millikelvin temperatures [Kozyryev \emph{et al.}, Phys.
+Rev. Lett. \textbf{118}, 173201 (2017)], opening the possibility of long experimental coherence times and providing a promising platform for suppressing systematic errors.
+Because of the high enhancement factors ($\left|Q_{\mu}\right|\approx10^{3}$), measurements of the $\tilde{X}\left(200\right)\leftrightarrow\tilde{X}\left(03^{1}0\right)$ rovibrational transitions of SrOH in the microwave regime can result in $\sim10^{-17}$ fractional uncertainty in $\delta\mu/\mu$ with one day of integration, leading to significantly improved constraints for UDM coupling constants.
+We also detail how the use of more complex MOR-type radicals with additional vibrational modes arising from larger ligands R could lead to even greater enhancement factors, while still being susceptible to direct laser cooling.